pushdev-code/programming-tutorial/4-terminal-github/index.md

 * If you want to learn Git, you should learn how to use the shell.
 * Using the shell puts you in full control of your computer and your workflow.
 * You would look like a hacker in front of your friends.
+* If you want to be a Git master you must know how to use the terminal.

 ### Install linux shell Windows 10